 “sent to the Centaur Office” (FB)

-Ministry of Magic in-joke, meaning the person in question is about to be sacked; since no centaur has ever used the Centaur Office, it must be very, very quiet in there.
+A Ministry of Magic in-joke, meaning the person in question is about to be sacked; since no centaur has ever used the Centaur Office, it must be very, very quiet in there.
+It is analogous to “taking the Chiltern Hundreds” – a legal fiction allowing sitting Members of Parliament in the House of Commons to resign (Wikipedia).

 “wasn’t room to swing a kneazle” – Hagrid (OP20)

-Corresponds to the Muggle cliche “wasn’t room to swing a cat” (kneazles are so cat-like that the two species can interbreed); meaning “very cramped”.
+Corresponds to the Muggle cliché “not enough room to swing a cat” (kneazles are so cat-like that the two species can interbreed); meaning “very cramped”.
 It’s worth noting that Hagrid, like JKR herself, is allergic to cats (PS6).

 “stupid puffed-up, power crazy old…”

-Hermione called Umbridge this, although she was interrupted by Malfoy and other members of the Inquisitorial Squad and never finished what she was going to say (OP28)
+Hermione called Professor Umbridge this, although she was interrupted by Draco Malfoy and other members of the Inquisitorial Squad and never finished what she was going to say (OP28)

 “working like house-elves” – Ron (much to Hermione’s chagrin) (GF14)